ErpNetDocs/tech/modules/logistics/inventory/inventory-control/quick-reconcile.md

 ## Overview

-Reconcile is composed of three tabs:
+Quick Reconcile is composed of three tabs:

 * **Availability**
 * **Counted**